velociraptor111/tf-deep-facial-recognition-lite/README.md

 - Create a download script to download weights from google drive
 - Write comments on the different functions
 - Configure webcam script to work with GPU (Zain)
+- Change the loading of Facenet to grab images directly from numpy array as oppose to saving it on a temp disk